Social Class Theme

 Mrs Birling is socially superior to her husband, and embarrassed at his gaffes.
 She is disgusted that a socially inferior, working class used her name.

-- ‹ Back to English Literature Notes (for popular Inspector Calls character profiles and themes)
+- ‹ Back to English Literature Notes

 - Theme - Social Responsibility